banwarp/benton_epi/covid19/vignette.md

-## A basic vignette to describe how to use the covid19 set of R scripts
+## A vignette to describe how to use the covid19 set of R scripts
 ### Introduction
 This set of R scripts was developed for local modeling of the COVID-19 disease in Benton County, Oregon, and other small geographies.
 The scripts use a modified SEIR model with partially-mixed, but otherwise homogeneous population nodes.
 This vignette describes how to use the scripts.